What is a crisis?

 What happens if I don’t qualify or my application is turned down?

-If you are unsuccessful and cannot get a crisis grant, further advice about other ways of getting help can be found at Argyll and Bute Advice Network.
-This will include information about how to apply for a budgeting or alignment loan from DWP.
-You can alsoget more advice about benefits you might be able to claim.
+If you are unsuccessful and cannot get a crisis grant you can get more advice about benefits you might be able to claim.

 If your circumstances change, you may reapply at any time for assistance.